 Argentina Global Business Entities Guide Germany Limited Liability Company

-Civil Law Partnership – GbR
+Civil Law Partnership (Gesellschaft bürgerlichen Rechts – GbR)

-Limited Liability Company - GmbH
+Limited Liability Company ( Gesellschaft mit beschränkter Haftung – GmbH)

-Limited Partnership – GmbH & Co.
-KG.
+Limited Partnership with a limited liability company as general partner (Kommanditgesellschaft – GmbH & Co.
+KG )

-Stock Corporation – AG
+Stock Corporation AG (Aktiengesellschaft – AG)

 What is the main source of law authorising this entity form?